You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 My search for this topic has been narrowed to French and German.

-It is a good idea to consider various aspects, reasons to study, benefits, and shortcomings linked to two European languages before deciding which language to study.
+It is a good idea to consider various aspects, reasons to study, benefits, and shortcomings of two European languages before deciding which language to study.

-Deciding between two options requires consideration of many factors.
+Deciding between two options requires considering many factors.
 Some of these criteria and features include but are not limited to, those listed below.

 1. Similarities based on your mother tongue